-Although some dashboard warning lights are specific to certain car models, others can be recognised generally, therefore it is essential to refer to your vehicles handbook for specific warning lights applicable to your car.
+It is worth noting that, although some dashboard warning lights are specific to certain car models, others can be recognised generally, therefore it is essential to refer to your vehicle's handbook for specific warning lights applicable to your car.

 The engine warning lights illuminates each time the ignition is switched on.
 If it continues to stay on whilst the engine is running, this could mean there is a malfunction with the engine management system.
 Although it could be a fault with the electrical sensor, there is a possibility the car has entered safe mode to protect itself due to the lack of power.